LouisBenedict/LouisBenedict/README.md

 ### 💬 While not tech-related-stuff, I enjoy spending time on:
 - Reading
-- Investing, mainly in Currency, Commodities, Crypto, and Stocks.
+- Building my net worth through investing, mainly in Currency, Commodities, Crypto, and Stocks.
 - Gaming.
-- Building my net worth.

 ### - 📫 How to reach me:
 - LinkedIn : www.linkedin.com/in/louis-benedict-loh